vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 meal prep prior to my first meal.
 By jogging at home and doing a shorter duration, I was able to reduce my time spent jogging and start the eggplant meal prep sooner.

+## 2025-07-03: skipped all exercises due to a morning time squeeze

+On Thursday 2025-07-03, I skipped all exercises because a work meeting start 10:30 AM ended up going much longer, and I hadn't had time to get started on exercises prior to the meeting.